Sharly-Chess/sharly-chess.github.io/docs/running-an-event/managing-pairings.en.md

 This reduces workload and helps avoid errors.
 See the [Screens]({% link docs/screens/index.en.md %}) section for setup details.

 {: .tip }
-> ☞ You’ll need to refresh your browser occasionally to see changes made from other devices.
+> :point_right: You’ll need to refresh your browser occasionally to see changes made from other devices.

 ---